BSHS Programs in Molecular Diagnostic Sciences at GW

 - Graduate in as few as 24 - 28 months by transferring up to 60 credit hours from a regionally accredited institution.

-- Program includes clinical rotations to provide hands-on experience specific to molecular diagnostics.
+- The BSHS in Medical Genetics and Molecular Biology program includes clinical rotations to provide hands-on experience specific to medical genetics in health sciences and molecular biology.
 Applicants may be eligible to waive individual clinical practicum requirements.

 - Ranked 15th in the nation for Best Online Bachelor's Programs